 Diverse housing options range from single-story Victorian homes to chic high-rises.
-Unsurprisingly, having all Uptown has to offer at your fingertips makes this neighborhood one of Charlotte’s most popular — and more expensive.
-As of June 2021, the average rent costs hundreds above the city average at $1,697 per month, and the median list price of homes in Uptown is around $395,000, as of May 2021 (with the latest annual increase at 13%).
+And unsurprisingly, having all Uptown has to offer at your fingertips makes this neighborhood one of Charlotte’s most popular — and more expensive.

 Most residents here are young professionals, singles, or students from the nearby colleges and universities.
 You know, folks looking for a lively slice of walkable city life — and who don’t mind the noise or higher prices that come along with it.
 However, anyone who lives here will be sharing the neighborhood with locals and visitors alike, as Uptown is also a popular tourist spot.

 It’s no coincidence that one of Charlotte’s premiere neighborhoods is also one of its most picturesque.
-Myers Park is a well-heeled area located about 10 minutes from the city center, known for its 100-year-old oak canopy-lined streets, stately mansions, and collection of upper-crust amenities.
+If you were ever wondering, “What is the richest area in Charlotte?,” Myers Park is at the top of the list.
+A well-heeled area located about 10 minutes from the city center, Myers Park is known for its 100-year-old oak canopy-lined streets, stately mansions, and collection of upper-crust amenities.
 It’s also home to some of Charlotte’s wealthiest residents and a high concentration of families.

 Myers Park isn’t very walkable or well connected to public transit, but that’s actually how it was designed.
 Residents come here for the suburban feel and highly rated public schools, and they stay for the gourmet grocers, upscale boutiques, swanky country club, Booty Loop trail, and art galleries.
 Whether you end up calling Myers Park home, stopping by Wing Haven Garden & Bird Sanctuary’s rose garden is a lovely way to spend a day — even better if you bookend it with breakfast at littleSpoon Eatery off the Selwyn Avenue strip and a visit to the 98-acre Freedom Park.